 Which state has the lowest property tax rate?
 Hawaii has the lowest property tax rate of 0.27%.
-Although this rate is very low, Hawaii has a very high median house cost; therefore, homeowners will still pay a high amount in real estate property taxes.
-Luckily, Hawaii is one of 23 states that does not have a property tax on vehicles.
+Although this rate is very low, Hawaii has a very high median house cost; therefore, homeowners will still expect to pay around $1,529 in property taxes.

 Alabama has not only the second-lowest property tax rate of 0.42% but also has one of the lowest median home prices ($130,500) well below the median home value in the United States ($225,300).
 This makes the median annual tax only $558.